 Engage with us

 Would you like to provide feedback, have a question or enquiry about accessibility and disability inclusion matters within Port Phillip?
-Contact our dedicated Access and Engagement Officer, Kelly:
+Contact our friendly team in ASSIST online, on the Phone: 03 9209 6777 or with the National Relay Service and ask to connect with our Access and Inclusion Planner.

 The Access and Inclusion Plan 2019 - 2021 is Council's third disability action plan.
 Our Access and Inclusion Plan was developed with improvements in the accessible design of our services, programs and physical environment in mind.
 We’ve included actions in this Plan that will make for a more equitable and accessible experience for people with disability using our services and taking advantage of the great recreational options the City of Port Phillip has to offer.